 “The expectation that candidates should be familiar with all keys by Grade 5 remains, and is built into the key scheme across Grades Initial–5 where every key is covered at least once.”

-But how will we ever know whether this expectation is met, if there is no longer an assessment?
-This is the foundational principle of formal assessment.
+But how will we ever know whether this expectation is met?

 Compare and contrast this with their approach to Music Theory assessment.
 In the Grade 5 Theory exam, ABRSM quite rightly test candidates’ knowledge and understanding of all the concepts, terminology and notations introduced throughout Grades 1-5 cumulatively.